DrBlackRat/VRC-Picture-Loader/README.md

     - *disables Auto Reload on the attached Lite Downloader though

 4. Using Persistence with the Picture Loader URL Input
 - Allows you to save the URLs you entered using the Picture Loader URL Input.
-Allows people to decorate their home world with private images.
+This allows people to for example decorate their home world with private images.
   - Any URL the Instance Owner enters will be saved to their Player Object.
   - Once the Instance Owner joins, their images will start to load.
    - This only happens the first time they join.